top of page

 BIO

-My fourth book, The Good Samaritan, was released in November 2017 and became a Number One hit world-wide.
+My fourth book, The Good Samaritan, was also released in 2017 and became a world-wide No.1.

-In 2018 I released my police procedural thriller Her Last Move, and thanks to my brilliant readers, I was able to start working as a full-time author.
+In 2018 I released my police procedural thriller Her Last Move, and twelve months later came The Passengers.

-A year later came bestseller What Lies Between Us, a psychological thriller which has been optioned by Renée Zellweger's production company and won the International Thriller Writers award for Best Paperback Original Novel 2021.
+In 2020 came bestseller What Lies Between Us, which has been optioned by Renée Zellweger's production company and won the International Thriller Writers award for Best Paperback Original Novel.
+It recently became my third novel to sell more than 300,000 copies.
+That book was followed a year later by The Minders.

-This summer I re-released Welcome to Wherever You Are with a new edit and new title, The Vacation.
-It was shortlisted in the 2022 Wilbur Smith Adventure Writing Prize.
+Welcome to Wherever You Are was re-released in 2021 with a new edit and new title, The Vacation.
+It was shortlisted in the Wilbur Smith Adventure Writing Prize competition.

 FAQs